flexera-public/persist/README.md

  - during replay, the application can ignore updates to resources that have not yet been created knowing that eventually it will encounter a full create descriptor as written during the initialization callback
+ - if the application creates log entries that involve multiple resources, for example, a log entry to increment resource A and decrement resource B, then during a replay it must cope with the situation where one of the resources has been created and the other one hasn't.
+If this example, It may be that A has been created by a prior replayed log entry and the app has to increment A, but B may not yet have been created and thus the decrement B has to be skipped without producing an error (the correct value of B will be created later during the replay).

 Note that the persistence layer does not prescribe what the application passes it in an Update() call.
 One option is to pass a full copy of the resource being updated or a delete